kylephillips/wp-nested-pages/readme.txt

 For more information visit [nestedpages.com](http://nestedpages.com).

-**Nested Pages requires WordPress version 3.8 or higher, and PHP version 5.3.2 or higher.**
+**Important: Nested Pages requires WordPress version 3.8 or higher, and PHP version 5.3.2 or higher.**

 **Languages:**